 An old boss of mine was all about time management.
 He tried to make it his leadership shtick, even handing out a thin self-published book from the ’80s.
 It was as bad as it sounds.
 He referenced it all the time, frequently repeating these two mantras:

 - “We must work at 100% efficiency to turn a profit.”

 - “We are a learning company.”

 It sounded like an enlightened mindset for a learning and development strategy until you tried to put both mantras both into practice at once.
-Under his management style, these two values were constantly in conflict.
+Under his management style, these two values were constantly in conflict—and neither one succeeded.